surniaulula/wpsso/readme.txt

 <h3>Coded for Performance</h3>

-WPSSO Core make full use of all available caching techniques &mdash; even using advanced caching techniques like pre-seeding the cache in background.
+WPSSO Core makes full use of all available caching methods &mdash; along with offering advanced caching features like pre-seeding the cache in background.
 WPSSO Core and its add-ons use only the library files and object classes they need, keeping their code small, fast and light.
-All code is fully tested and compatible with PHP v7.x (PHP v5.4 or better required).
+All code is fully tested and compatible with the latest version of WordPress and PHP v7.x (PHP v5.4 or better required).

 <h3>Highly Customizable</h3>